-For this week’s Weekend Eggs post on our favourite quintessential breakfast eggs recipes from around the world, we have a Chinese tea eggs recipe for marbled eggs – fragrant boiled eggs with a marbled appearance when you peel them, that have been steeped in a stock of five spice, soy and tea flavours that permeate the eggs.
+For this week’s Weekend Eggs post on our favourite quintessential breakfast eggs recipes from around the world, we have a Chinese tea eggs recipe for marbled eggs – fragrant boiled eggs with a marbled appearance when you peel them, that have been steeped in a stock of five spice, star anise, soy and tea flavours that permeate the eggs.

 You might see this Chinese tea eggs recipe presented as ‘Cha Yip Dahn’ in cookbooks, such as Charmaine Soloman’s The Complete Asian Cookbook.
 More correctly it is spelt wǔxiāng cháyè dàn or 五香茶叶蛋 in Mandarin, which translates to 五香 – Spiced, 茶 – Tea, 叶 – Leaf, 蛋 – Egg.